Guoping-Ruan/Guoping-Ruan/README.md

 ### To Do:⬇
-Multi-modal solar forecasting: combination of ground-based sky images and time-series data
+Multi-modal solar forecasting: combination of ground-based sky images and time-series data.